suleka96/Ballerina--Twilio-Database-project/README.md

 >Put them in the relevant places in the files as indicated

->Go to http://localhost/phpmyadmin/ and create a table structure as needed.
+>Go to http://localhost/phpmyadmin/ and import the sql file to create the table structure.
-NOTE: change names of the fields in the code appropriately
+NOTE: change the telephone numbers in the database.

->Fill all the fields appropriately.

 Now you are all set up to run the project.
 To proceed please run the commands below: